We remember the perished. We remember the survived and their path to survival.

 In July of 1940, many refugees were gathering in front of the Japanese consulate in Kaunus, Lithuania.
 These were Polish Jews, and they were in Lithuania because Poland had been invaded by Germany and the Soviet Union.
 Yet Lithuania too would soon be annexed.
 The last hope was to obtain transit visas for Japan.
 After a lengthy and difficult negotiation, Chiune Sugihara decided to issue thousands of visas for them in spite of objections from the Japanese foreign ministry.
 With help from Jewish aid organizations they bought train tickets and made their way to Kobe.

 Yad VaShem later acknowledged Sugihara’s heroic acts and gave him an honorary title of “Righteous Gentile.”
-And there are many more who helped the Jewish refugees.

 Zorach Warhaftig, who later became the religious minister of Israel, was among the refugees.
 He put in tremendous effort to negotiate with diplomats, government officials and Jewish aid organizations.